tardypad/sailfishos-daily-comics/info/comic_addition.md

 Extras
 ------

-- list the comic in the README file
+- list the comic in the info/comics_list.md file
 - list resources urls used for the cover/example in the git commit
-- keep higher resolution cover in a separate folder
+- keep higher resolution cover in images/resources/comics covers